-The Student Record Regulations adopted by the Board of Education apply to all public elementary and secondary schools in Massachusetts.
+The Student Record Regulations adopted by the Board of Elementary and Secondary Education apply to all public elementary and secondary schools in Massachusetts.
 (They also apply to private day and residential schools that have state approval to provide publicly-funded special education services.)
 The regulations are designed to insure parents' and students' rights of confidentiality, inspection, amendment, and destruction of student records, and to assist school authorities in carrying out their responsibilities under state and federal law.

 The regulations apply to all information kept by a school or school district on a student in a way that the student may be individually identified.
 The regulations divide the record into two parts: the transcript and the temporary record.
 The transcript includes only the minimum information necessary to reflect the student's educational progress.
 This information includes name, address, course titles, grades, credits, and grade level completed.
 The transcript is kept by the school district for at least sixty years after the student leaves the system.